Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 (Data as of August 5, Source: DeFiLlama)

-Reforming Token Economics to Promote Value Accumulation and Eliminate Risk of Cuts
+Reforming Token Economics to Promote Value Accumulation and Eliminate Risk of Reduction

 The Aave Chan Initiative (ACI) has just launched a proposal aimed at reforming AAVE token economics, hoping to introduce a revenue-sharing mechanism to enhance token utility.

-The first major change is to eliminate the risk of AAVE being cut when activating the security module.
+The first significant change is to eliminate the risk of AAVE being reduced when activating the security module.

-● Currently, staked AAVE tokens in the security module (stkAAVE - $228 million TVL) and AAVE/ETH Balancer LP tokens (stkABPT - $99 million TVL) face the risk of being cut to cover shortfall events.
+● Currently, staked AAVE tokens in the security module (stkAAVE - $228 million TVL) and AAVE/ETH Balancer LP tokens (stkABPT - $99 million TVL) face the risk of token reduction to cover shortfall events.

 ● However, due to the lack of correlation between stkAAVE and stkABPT with the collateral assets of accumulated bad debts, they are not ideal coverage assets.
 In such events, the selling pressure on AAVE can also reduce the coverage level.

-● Based on the new Umbrella security module, stkAAVE and stkABPT will be replaced by stk aToken, initially aUSDC and awETH. aUSDC and awETH suppliers can choose to stake assets to earn additional fees (including AAVE, GHO, and protocol revenue) beyond the interest paid by borrowers.
-These staked assets face the risk of cuts and destruction during shortfall events.
+● Based on the new Umbrella security module, stkAAVE and stkABPT will be replaced by stk aToken, initially aUSDC and awETH.
+Providers of aUSDC and awETH can choose to stake assets to earn additional fees (including AAVE, GHO, and protocol revenue) on top of the interest paid by borrowers.
+These staked assets face the risk of reduction and destruction during shortfall events.

 ● This arrangement will benefit both platform users and AAVE holders.